 Default Vendor - Default vendor is used in the purchase order fulfillment process.
 When you generate purchase orders from sales orders, the default vendor listed on the product will default in the Draft Purchase Order screen.

 Serialized - If the product is checked true for serialized, an individual record will be inserted for each inventory movement.
-This allows the user to record an individual serial number for each inventory movement.
+This allows you to record an individual serial number for each inventory movement.
 Inventory movements are also required to be entered as whole numbers.

 If a product is not checked true for serialized, then a single inventory record is inserted for movements regardless of the quantity of inventory moved.